FuturICT2/susDAO-demos/README.md

 # Demos in the **Sustainable DAOs** lecture 2020

-As shown live in Block IV of the [lecture](http://vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?lang=en&lerneinheitId=142566&semkez=2020W&ansicht=KATALOGDATEN&).
+As shown live in Block IV of the [lecture](http://vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?lang=en&lerneinheitId=142566&semkez=2020W&ansicht=KATALOGDATEN&), see the recording [here](https://youtu.be/qP8dJb0Shas).

 ## #1 eth.build demo